sc420/pygame-rl/README.md

 # Pygame Soccer

-A reproduction of the game described in the paper [He, He, et al. "Opponent modeling in deep reinforcement learning."
+A variant of the game described in the paper [He, He, et al. "Opponent modeling in deep reinforcement learning."
 International Conference on Machine Learning.
-2016](https://www.umiacs.umd.edu/~hal/docs/daume16opponent.pdf).
+2016][paper].
 Pygame is used as the rendering framework.
 PyTMX is used to read the map file.

 ![screenshot](docs/screenshot.png "Screenshot")

+Customized Minecraft texture is used for displaying the tiles.
+Reinforcement learning agent controls the player 1 (shown as the player Steve head), the computer agent controls the player 2 (shown as the creeper head).
+The goal field height has been extended to 4.
+See the [paper][paper] for the game rules.

 ## Installation